 This post may contain affiliate links.
 If you make a purchase after clicking a link, I may earn a small commission.
 As an Amazon Associate, I earn from qualifying purchases.

-It had been so long since I had my Mom's chicken chow mein, I decided to order it at a local Chinese restaurant.
+It had been so long since I had my Mom's chicken "chow mein", I decided to order it at a local Chinese restaurant.
 When the server took my order she said, "This chow mein is served over rice and doesn't have noodles in it."
-Okay, I said.
-She went even further and said, "Many people order this dish and are confused because there aren't noodles."
-Okay, I was looking at her with a bewilderment.
-She left, came back with the food and it was exactly like I remembered it.

 Absolutely!
 Chop Suey is a stir fry and lends itself to being a great vegetarian meal.

-Simply omit the chicken and make a few changes to the sauce.
+Simply omit the chicken, add in more veggies and make a few changes to the sauce.

 You can replace the soy sauce with liquid aminos and use a mushroom soy sauce in place of the oyster sauce.